Updated June 2026

 | Miles Tested | 170 |

-Most max-cushion shoes feel dead on concrete — they absorb impact but give nothing back.
+If you want energy return and quick turnover, the Triumph 23 stands out as one of the most responsive road shoes on the market.
+Most max-cushion shoes feel dead on concrete.
+They absorb impact but give nothing back.
 The Triumph 23 is different.
-My easy runs on concrete felt 10-15 seconds per mile faster at the same effort compared to the Glycerin.
+My easy runs on concrete felt snappier at the same effort compared to the Glycerin.
 If you’re training for a marathon on hard surfaces, the Triumph handles both easy days and moderate tempo efforts.

-The Ghost Max 3 pairs 39mm cushioning with GlideRoll rocker geometry that reduces joint loading at toe-off by 12-15% — critical on unforgiving concrete surfaces.
-Best for: runners with knee concerns on hard surfaces.
+The Ghost Max 3 pairs 39mm cushioning with a GlideRoll rocker that smooths toe-off on hard pavement.
+It is my top recommendation for runners with knee or shin concerns on hard pavement.

 | Spec | Brooks Ghost Max 3 |